ChatTheatre/websocket-to-tcp-tunnel/README.md

 * `send` is the port on which the outgoing TCP socket should connect.
 * `host` is the host to which the outgoing TCP socket should connect.

+### PID Files [OPTIONAL]
+The location of files containing PID information for each process can be defined with the `pidFileDirectory` property.
+*Defaults to `./`.*

+### Logging [OPTIONAL]
+The directory in which logs are written can be defined with the `logDirectory` property.
+*Defaults to `./logs/`.*

-### Maximum Retries
+### Maximum Retries [OPTIONAL]
-The `maximumRetries` property defines how many times Forever will restart a child before giving up.
+If provided the `maximumRetries` property defines how many times Forever will restart a child before giving up.
 This is useful in preventing runaway processes.
+If this property does not exist no limit will be set.
-Defaults to `100`.
+*Defaults to unlimited.*

 ## Starting Relay
 To start the relay use `node main.js &` from the root directory of the cloned repository.